MathematicGuy/RemoteObsidian/Project Skin/LOL.md

 + ?
 You only stay ahead because you have more Stuff not more money.

 ### Attacking Tempo
-If I can know the enemy movement and kill it, where can I kill it again.
+"If I can predict the enemy movement and kill them, where can I do it again?"

 If the enemy Jungle kill Dragon, can I steal their Jungle Buff and monsters.
 (This is map awareness)